forhaoliu/chain-of-hindsight/README.md

 Full list of tasks can be found at [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).

-# I want to do human evaluation.
+## I want to do human evaluation

 Not being supported in this codebase, please refer to the paper (experiment settings and appendix) for more details of setting up the human evaluation.
-We found pairwise comparisons are more reliable than rating multiple methods at the same time.
+Note to use pairwise comparisons which are more reliable than rating multiple methods at the same time.

-# I wan to do pretraining / finetuning without human feedback / preference.
+## I wan to do pretraining / finetuning without human feedback / preference.

 GPT-J
 ```shell